positively-charged/bcc/README.md

 * `foreach` loop
 * `?:` operator

-See the [details](https://github.com/wormt/bcc/blob/bcs/doc/details.md) file for an overview of the features.
+See the [wiki](https://github.com/wormt/bcc/wiki) for an overview of the features.

 ### ACS/ACS95
 <kbd>bcc</kbd> can also compile ACS and ACS95 code.
 ACS95 is the ACS scripting language that was used for scripting Hexen.
 The name, ACS95, is invented by <kbd>bcc</kbd> to distinguish between the two languages.